calabash/calabash-ios/README.md

 Calabash is an automated testing technology for Android and iOS native and hybrid applications.

-Calabash is a free open source project, developed and maintained by [Xamarin](http://xamarin.com).
+Calabash is a free-to-use open source project that is developed and maintained by [Xamarin](http://xamarin.com).

 While Calabash is completely free, Xamarin provides a number of commercial services centered around Calabash and quality assurance for mobile, namely Xamarin Test Cloud consisting of hosted test-execution environments which let you execute Calabash tests on a large number of Android and iOS devices.
 For more information about the Xamarin Test Cloud visit [http://xamarin.com/test-cloud](http://xamarin.com/test-cloud).